thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Good question.
 Although, I do not like the spotlights.
 I do like the attention afterwards.
-The questions, the congrats, the mentions on Twitter, the requests for advise.
+The questions, the congrats, the mentions on Twitter, the requests for advice.
 That is all very gratifying and enjoyable.
 It is a tremendous ego boost.

 There is however another, far more important reason why I continue doing this.
-In my experience, when you are shy and introvert, people tend to look over you.
+In my experience, when you are shy and introverted, people tend to look over you.
 They tend to treat you as less knowledgeable.
 Public speaking helped me to become recognised for my knowledge.
 Unfortunately, I am still a stranger for Belgian organisations 😒 although I am quite known outside of Belgium.